ElliotBadinger/claude-desktop-debian/README.md

 # Claude Desktop for Linux

 This project provides build scripts to run Claude Desktop natively on Linux systems.
-It repackages the official Windows application for Debian-based distributions, producing either `.deb` packages or AppImages.
+It repackages the official Windows application for Debian-based and Fedora distributions, producing `.deb`, `.rpm`, or AppImage artifacts.

 **Note:** This is an unofficial build script.
 For official support, please visit [Anthropic's website](https://www.anthropic.com).
 For issues with the build script or Linux implementation, please [open an issue](https://github.com/aaddrick/claude-desktop-debian/issues) in this repository.